-The original and smaller complex of the Vallombrosans, an order created by
+The original and smaller complex of the Vallombrosans, a Benedictine order created by

 a Florentine nobleman called Giovanni Gualberto (see The Story of

 oratory.
-Parish church status was granted in 1178.
-Rebuilding and
+Parish church status was granted in 1178, wth rebuilding and

-expansion followed after 1250 in a Gothic style by Niccolò Pisano.
+expansion following after 1250 in a Gothic style by Niccolò Pisano.
 Damage

 resulting from the flood of 1333 resulted in more work from 1340,